emrecanacikgoz/emrecanacikgoz.github.io/_posts/2022-12-07-mrl_shared_task.markdown

 slides: /pdfs/mrl-pres-new.pdf
 code: https://github.com/emrecanacikgoz/mrl2022
 ---
-This paper describes our winning systems in [MRL: The 1st Shared Task on Multilingual Clause-level Morphology](https://sigtyp.github.io/st2022-mrl.html).
-We present our work for all three parts of the shared task: inflection, reinflection, and analysis.
-Our systems received 1st place in all three tasks in that EMNLP2022 Workshop.
+This paper describes the winning model in [MRL: The 1st Shared Task on Multilingual Clause-level Morphology](https://sigtyp.github.io/st2022-mrl.html).
+We present our work for all three sections of the shared task: inflection, reinflection, and analysis.
+Our approach received 1st place in all three tasks in MRL'22.